microsoft/typechat.net/README.md

 * Language model and embeddings access: all TypeChat examples use the Semantic Kernel to call models and generate embeddings.

 ## Microsoft.TypeChat.Dialog
-TypeChat.Dialog is an **early** version of a framework that demonstrates how TypeChat.NET may be used for strongly typed interactions with message passing Agents or Bots.
+TypeChat.Dialog is an **example** of a framework that demonstrates how TypeChat.NET may be used for strongly typed interactions with message passing Agents or Bots.
 These agents can include features such as built in interaction history.

 ```
 // Create an agent with history